szelongq/tp/docs/UserGuide.md

 #### Deduct number of hours worked/overtime from an employee : `deductHoursWorked`

-deducts the specified number of hours worked or overtime from a chosen employee.
+Deducts the specified number of hours worked or overtime from a chosen employee.

 Format: `deductHoursWorked INDEX [hw/HOURS_WORKED] [o/OVERTIME]`